mohd-arz/vrv_rbac/readme.md

 - **Authentication**: Secure login/logout functionality using JWT.
 - **Data Management**: User and product data stored in a PostgreSQL database using Prisma ORM.
 - **Performance**: Experimented with Bun for faster runtime performance.
+-  Deployment to AWS for scalability and reliability (on feat/deployment branch).

 ---